open-resources/physics_bank/content/public/016.Waves/Power of a Wave/power_wave_q1/power_wave_q1.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Power Waves Q1
       units: $\rm{m}
       r_sun_europa: 7.8
       r_sun_earth: 1.5
       part1:
         ans1:
           value: '5.00'
           feedback: This is a random number, you probably selected this choice by mistake!
 Try again please!
         ans2:
           value: 27.0
           feedback: Great!
 You got it.
         ans3:
           value: 5.2
           feedback: Hmm, it seems like you forgot to square the radii!
         ans4:
           value: 0.037
           feedback: Hmm, it seems like you got the radii switched!
 Remember that you need to compare the intensity of solar radiation reaching the Earth $I_{Earth}$ to the solar radiation reaching Europa $I_{Europa}$, not the other way around
         ans5:
           value: 0.19
           feedback: Hmm, it seems like you got the radii switched and forgot to square them!
-Remember that you need to compare the intensity of solar radiation reaching the Earth $I_{Earth}$ to the solar radiation reaching Europa $I_{Europa}$, not the other way around.
+Remember that you need to compare the intensity of solar radiation reaching the Earth $I_{Earth}$ to the solar radiation reaching Europa
+            $I_{Europa}$, not the other way around.
 ---
 # {{ params.vars.title }}
 One of the moons of Jupiter, Europa, has shown evidence of water plumes coming from its surface.
 Europa is $ {{ params.r_sun_europa }} \times 10^{11}$ $\rm{m}$ from the sun, while Earth is $ {{ params.r_sun_earth }} \times 10^{11}$ $\rm{m}$ from the sun.